 - Fill your coolant.
 If you can’t find a leak, you may be low on coolant.
 If you’re comfortable and confident in identifying the proper parts of your engine, follow these tips from Consumer Reports for a quick fix.
 To check your coolant level, you’ll need to remove your radiator cap – but only after your engine has cooled off.
 Once your engine is cool, use a towel to slowly remove the cap.
 Your coolant should reach the top of the radiator.
 If it doesn’t, top it off.
 And be sure to check the plastic coolant expansion tank, if your car has one.
 Most cars use a 50/50 mix of water and antifreeze, but you can just add room temperature water as a temporary fix.

+- Know when to call a mechanic.
 If your car was low on coolant, you can start it back up after topping it off.
 Keep a close eye on your temperature gauge to ensure that it is in a safe range.
 If you found a coolant leak, or your coolant was full, you may have a more complex cooling system issue and it’s time to call your mechanic.